Stuffed Güero Chile Peppers (Chiles Güeros Rellenos)

 History & Origin

 Chiles güeros rellenos are a speciality of northern Mexico, particularly Sonora, Chihuahua and Sinaloa.
-The güero chile - also known as wax chile, banana pepper or crystal yellow chile - is a mildly hot pepper (2,500-5,000 Scoville) with fruity flavour and thick walls ideal for stuffing.
+The güero chile - also known as wax chile, banana pepper or crystal yellow chile - is a mildly hot pepper (2,500-5,000 Scoville) with fruity flavor and thick walls ideal for stuffing.
 In northern Mexican cuisine, stuffed chiles have a long history tied to cattle farming and the abundance of beef.
 Unlike Puebla's chiles en nogada or cheese-stuffed versions from central Mexico, the northern style features ground beef mixed with vegetables and spices, reflecting the ranching culture of Sonora and Chihuahua.
-The güero chile is preferred because its moderate heat allows for greater enjoyment without the intense spice of poblano, and its fruity flavour complements beef perfectly.
+The güero chile is preferred because its moderate heat allows for greater enjoyment without the intense spice of poblano, and its fruity flavor complements beef perfectly.
 The pre-roasting technique to peel the chile is common across regions, but in Sonora it is sometimes skipped when chiles are very fresh and tender.
-The cream sauce accompanying these stuffed chiles is another northern characteristic: a blend of sour cream, stock and spices that gently contrasts with the chile's heat and the flavourful meat filling.
+The cream sauce accompanying these stuffed chiles is another northern characteristic: a blend of sour cream, stock and spices that gently contrasts with the chile's heat and the flavorful meat filling.
 Served with steamed white rice and wheat flour tortillas - another Sonoran emblem.

 Estimated cost